What Will be Open in Taipei During Lunar New Year 2025?

 Two kids inside a ferris wheel car looking out from it

-Similar to the previous entry, Taipei Children’s Amusement Park will be closed on New Year’s Eve (Feb.
-9) and open with normal hours on other days of the holiday.
-That includes Monday the 12th, even though it’s usually closed on Mondays, because it will be a national holiday.
+Similar to the previous entry, Taipei Children’s Amusement Park will be closed on New Year’s Eve (Jan 28) and open with normal hours on other days of the holiday.
+That includes Monday the 27th, even though it’s usually closed on Mondays, because that will be a national holiday.

 Expect normal crowds – while many families will be outside of Taipei for the holidays, some of them do still stay in Taipei and are looking for things to do.
 You can buy tickets online here.